facebook/docusaurus/website/docs/lifecycle-apis.md

 :::tip

-[Joi](https://www.npmjs.com/package/@hapi/joi) is recommended for validation and normalization of options.
+[Joi](https://www.npmjs.com/package/@hapi/joi) is recommended for validation and normalization of theme config.

 :::